-containing descriptions of about 9000 examples from books ancient and a bit less ancient
+containing descriptions of over 9500 coats of arms from books ancient and a bit less ancient

 and as found around the West Country

-This Western armory is mainly derived from sixteenth and seventeenth and nineteenth century descriptions of the Devon and Cornwall, particularly listing armigerous families, and the heralds’ visitations of Cornwall, Devon, Dorset and Somerset.
+This Western armory is mainly a compilation of the heraldic information from a number of sixteenth, seventeenth and nineteenth century descriptions of Devon and Cornwall, and the heralds’ visitations of Cornwall, Devon, Dorset and Somerset.

 A list of the sources can be found on The Sources page